 What brings Microsoft founder Bill Gates back to Kenya?

-Bill Gates, the sixth richest man in the world arrived in Kenya for a series of meeting with students, farmers, and government officials.
+The sixth richest man in the world arrived in Kenya for a series of meeting with farmers, government officials, and students.

 Recommended articles